ST Edge AI Core - Command-line Interface

 -w/--workspace DIR

-Indicate a working/temporary directory for the
+Indicates a working or temporary directory for the intermediate

 -o/--output DIR

-report files (default:"./st_ai_output/"
+report files (default:"./st_ai_output/"directory) -

 Optional